ddossot/mule-in-action/chapter11/publication-activity/readme.txt

 Mule Publication Activity Monitoring Demo
 -----------------------------------------

+*** Logging to Chainsaw fails because of http://www.mulesoft.org/jira/browse/MULE-4137 ***

 You must first build this project with: mvn clean install

-Start Chainsaw with: mvn exec:java
+Start Chainsaw with: mvn -Pcs exec:exec

 Then, in another console, start the publication application with the script that is relevant for your OS.